sass/sass/proposal/color-4-new-spaces.md

 [open issue in CSS]: https://github.com/w3c/csswg-drafts/issues/7771
 [color-5]: https://www.w3.org/TR/css-color-5/
 [relative color syntax]: https://drafts.csswg.org/css-color-5/#relative-colors

+#### Clipping Lightness

+Per the CSS specs, the lightness channel of the Lab, LCH, OKLab, and OKLCH color spaces is clipped to between 0% and 100% at parse time [but *not* in interpolation].
+In fact, it's necessary to have out-of-gamut lightness to represent valid colors from other spaces—for example, `color(xyz 1 1 1)` is equivalent to `lab(100.12% 9.0645 5.8018)`.
+To match the behavior of CSS, we clip lightness when constructing colors directly through color functions, so writing `lab(110% 0 0)` will return `lab(100% 0 0)`.
+To preserve colors on a round trip between spaces, we need to allow these colors to go out-of-gamut.
+However, the question remains as to how to handle cases that don't directly correspond to CSS, such as the `color.change()` function.

+[but *not* in interpolation]: https://github.com/w3c/csswg-drafts/issues/9484

+Because out-of-gamut lightness is meaningful in CSS, we've chosen the design principle of preserving them in all situations where clamping isn't specifically mandated by CSS.
+In addition, to ensure that that the colors represent the same values in CSS that they do in Sass, they're be serialized to a special format that transforms them from the XYZ colorspace to avoid parse-time lightness clipping.

+#### Special Thanks

 Thanks to the editors of the CSS Color Level 4 specification (Tab Atkins Jr., Chris Lilley, and Lea Verou) for answering our many questions along the way.
 We